-- Member of the Board of Directors of Solace Therapeutics, Inc. - Member of the Board of Directors of Hill-Rom Holdings, Inc.
+- Member of the Board of Directors of Solace Therapeutics, Inc. - Member of the Board of Directors of Hill-Rom Holdings, Inc. - Member of the Board of Directors of Spirox, Inc. - Venture Partner, Lightstone Ventures

-Michael Jacobi
+Michael Iacobi

 (born 1953, Swiss and German citizen) has worked as an independent consultant since 2007.